 Statement of Objects and Reasons

-The amendments are introduced in response to feedback and practical challenges experienced with the 2014 revisions to the Punjab Apartment and Property Regulation Act.
+The amendments are proposed in response to feedback and practical challenges experienced with the 2014 revisions to the Punjab Apartment and Property Regulation Act.
 The 2014 amendments, while intended to control unauthorized colonies, inadvertently imposed significant burdens on small plot holders.
 The 2024 amendments aim to:

-• Relieve Small Plot Holders: Simplify the registration process for those with property in unauthorized colonies.
+- Relieve Small Plot Holders: Simplify the registration process for those with property in unauthorized colonies.

-• Control Unauthorized Development: Tighten regulations to prevent the spread of unauthorized colonies.
+- Control Unauthorized Development: Tighten regulations to prevent the spread of unauthorized colonies.

-• Enforce Compliance: Increase penalties for non-compliance to ensure that developers and promoters adhere to the law.
+- Enforce Compliance: Increase penalties for non-compliance to ensure that developers and promoters adhere to the law.

 Conclusion

-The Punjab Apartment and Property Regulation (Amendment) Bill, 2024 marks a significant shift in how property transactions are managed in Punjab.
+The proposal of the Punjab Apartment and Property Regulation (Amendment) Bill, 2024 marks a significant shift in how property transactions are managed in Punjab.
 By easing registration for small plot holders in unauthorized colonies and imposing stricter penalties for non-compliance, the amendments aim to balance the needs of property owners with the need for stringent control over unauthorized developments.